 The files output by the pg_dump and pg_dumpall commands are not encrypted.
-You should, therefore, encrypt the files using OpenSSL commands or other means before saving them, as described in "5.8 Importing and Exporting the Database" below.
+You should, therefore, encrypt the files using OpenSSL commands or other means before saving them, as described in "5.9 Importing and Exporting the Database" below.

-Back up the key store after backing up the database.
+Back up the key store and the entire opencryptoki token directory of the slot allocated to Fujitsu Enterprise Postgres after backing up the database.